Rotary Position Embeddings

 This is the same as the rotation matrix.
 Instead of a matrix multiplication, we can do regular multiplication in the complex plane.

-Now, since all of our vectors are in Real, we need to convert them into Complex and then we can actually perform this multiplication.
-So we pair two numbers to form the Real+Complex part of the complex number.
-As such, the number of elements becomes n/2 so we only need to calculate frequencies for half the numbers.
+Now, since all of our vectors are real-valued, we need to convert them into complex numbers before performing this multiplication.
+So we pair two numbers to form the real and imaginary parts of a complex number.
+As such, the number of complex elements becomes dim/2 so we only need to calculate frequencies for half the dimensions.

 freqs = 1.0 / (theta ** (torch.arange(0, dim, 2).float() / dim))

-Notice how we use float() to prevent numerical stability issues.
+Notice how we use float() to ensure numerical stability.

-We also use a decay function of , so as our dimension value increases, the theta (how much to rotate) gets smaller.
+We also use an exponential decay: as the dimension index increases, theta (how much to rotate) gets smaller.

-We also divide the theta by the dimension to scale the spectrum and prevent it from shrinking to 0.
-The / dim normalizes the theta to be between 0 and 1.
+We also normalize the dimension indices by dividing by dim to scale the spectrum and prevent it from shrinking to 0.
+The / dim keeps the exponent between 0 and 1.

 Putting that into code: